Syrian lentils

 Ingredients

-• 200 g brown or green lentils
+• 200 g green or brown lentils

-• 4 Tbsp olive oil
+• 4 Tbsp olive oil, I use a mild extra virgin

 • 3 garlic cloves, peeled and thinly sliced

-• 30-40 g coriander (stalks and leaves), roughly chopped
+• 30-40 g coriander (cilantro), stalks and leaves, roughly chopped

 • 3 Tbsp pomegranate molasses